TNFi Use Not Associated With Increased Cancer Risk in RA

 In this register-based prospective cohort study conducted in Sweden from 2006 to 2015, researchers identified a total of 15,129 initiations of a TNFi as a first or second biological disease-modifying antirheumatic drug (bDMARD), 7405 initiations of other bDMARDs (tocilizumab, abatacept, and rituximab), and 46,610 initiations of conventional synthetic disease-modifying antirheumatic drugs (csDMARDs).

-The only exception was the observation of an increased risk of squamous cell skin cancer in patients treated with abatacept.
+The only exception was the observation of an increased risk for squamous cell skin cancer in patients treated with abatacept.
 Although this may be a chance finding based on 17 events, the association of squamous cell skin cancer and immune incompetence has been well established.

 Among other limitations of the study was the relatively recent use of non-TNFis for treatment of rheumatoid arthritis, which limits the follow-up time and statistical power to less than 10 years.
 In addition, the results of this study do not rule out the possibility of increased risk for specific cancer types or those that require a longer time to manifest.